-1. In a mixing bowl, combine the marinade ingredients; mix well.
+1. In a bowl, add all the marinade ingredients.

-3. Set aside to marinate in the refrigerator for 20 minutes.
+3. Place in the refrigerator to marinate for about 20 minutes.

 To cook noodles:

-2. Place noodles in and boil for about 5-8 minutes, or until noodles are cooked.
-Drain well.
+2. Add noodles and boil for about 7-8 minutes or until noodles are cooked.
+Drain the noodles.

-2. Add the marinated meat and stir-fry until cooked.
-Dish out and set aside.
+2. Stir-fry the meat until cooked.
+Dish out and put aside.

 To fry omelette:

-1. Heat a little oil in a clean pan and add the beaten egg, seasoned with salt and pepper.
+1. Place some oil in a clean pan and add the egg.
+Season with salt and pepper.

-2. Cook until omelette is set, then remove and cut into thin strips.
+2. Once omelette is set, cut into thin strips.

 To fry noodles:

-1. Heat a little oil in a clean pan and add the noodles; stir-fry until translucent, about 5 minutes.
+1. Heat some oil in a pan and add the noodles.
+Stir-fry until translucent.

-2. Add the cooked meat, vegetables and spring onion, and stir to mix well, seasoning to taste with sesame oil, sugar, salt and pepper.
+2. Then add the meat and vegetables which you have set aside and spring onion.
+Mix them well and season to taste with sesame oil, sugar, salt and pepper.
 Optional: Add Korean anchovies dashida.

-3. Dish out and top with omelette strips and toasted sesame seeds before serving.
+3. Place the japchae in a plate and garnish with omelette strips and toasted sesame seeds.

 Hope your enjoy this beautiful dish.